AUDEMARS PIGUET // Montreux Jazz Festival

 The work centred on a sculptural lighting piece, the installation featured interconnected concentric rings that mimicked the inner workings of a watch.
 The largest ring held 60 lighting fixtures to represent the seconds in a minute.

 At the start of the event, the sculpture functioned as a real-time clock, with each ring displaying the hour, minute, and second.
-As the night progressed, the motion shifted into various shapes and sequences.
-Rapt utilised the three floors of abandoned machinery, placing light and smoke within the plant to make the factory feel as though it were powering up and coming alive.
+We designed the arc of the evening hour by hour, the motion shifting through new shapes and sequences as the night progressed, each hour revealing a new behaviour or feature of the lighting design.
+Rapt extended the visual language out from the sculpture and across the three floors of abandoned machinery, placing light and smoke through the plant to make the factory feel as though it were powering up and coming alive.

 The Moment